seosaw/seosaw.github.io/manuals.md

 * To suggest methods aimed at long term permanent plots that are to be remeasured approximately every 2-5 years to study changes in ecosystem structure, diversity, carbon storage, mortality and growth.
 * To provide a flexible approach suited for the many-small-plots paradigm and also the few-large-plots approach which has come to dominate research in the wet tropics.

-## SEOSAW dataset usage
+## SEOSAW dataset

+The SEOSAW dataset is available for research purposes following agreement from all data contributors.
+Please contact us if you woul like to use or contribute to the SEOSAW dataset.

-The SEOSAW dataset uses two tables to organise data, a __stems__ table and a __plots__ table.
+The dataset uses two tables to organise data, a __stems__ table and a __plots__ table.
 To help guide your own data collection, refer to these pages which document the format of the data stored in each of these tables:

 * [Stem table columns]({{ site.baseurl }}/stem_columns)
 * [Plot table columns]({{ site.baseurl }}/plot_columns)

-Additionally, refer to the [seosawr package vignette]({{ site.baseurl }}/vignette) for more information on how the SEOSAW dataset is cleaned and how you can format your own data in a SEOSAW friendly way.
+Additionally, refer to the [seosawR package vignette]({{ site.baseurl }}/vignette) for more information on how the SEOSAW dataset is cleaned and how you can format your own data in a SEOSAW friendly way.
 [See here for further description of the SEOSAW dataset]({{ site.baseurl }}/description).